 The latest Policy Communication (June 2014) sets out the European Commission’s priorities for innovation.
 In this context, Directorate General for Internal Market, Industry, Entrepreneurship and SMEs:

-- develops sector policies to modernise the EU’s industrial base and accelerate the market uptake of Key Enabling Technologies such as Advanced Manufacturing Technologies and of other innovations such as Workplace Innovation;
+- develops sector policies to modernise the EU’s industrial base and accelerate the market uptake of Key Enabling Technologies such as Workplace Innovation

 - improves regulatory conditions for innovation with measures for entrepreneurship, access to finance, clusters, single market, intellectual property and standards.